Vitgracer/computer-vision-interview-prep/README.md

 Got a funny ML meme, a tricky question, or some cool Python snippet?
 Open a **Pull Request** and share your experience! 🎉

+## Update
+The repo content moved to the [Author's website](https://vitgracer.github.io/index.html) and repo was acrhived.